 2. Build maps, scenes, or groups

-- If you decide on a map-based app, create a map with Map Viewer or ArcGIS Desktop, or select a map that's been made available to you.
+- If you decide on a map-based app, create a map with the map viewer or ArcGIS Desktop, or select a map that's been made available to you.

-- If you decide on a scene-based app, create a scene with Scene Viewer or ArcGIS Pro, or select a scene that's been made available to you.
+- If you decide on a scene-based app, create a scene with the scene viewer or ArcGIS Pro, or select a scene that's been made available to you.